Serving Documents by Mail

 2

-Step 3: Sign the Original Proof of Service Form
+Step 2: Sign the Original Proof of Service Form and Return to Party

-You will be signing under penalty of perjury that you mailed the documents listed on the Proof of Service (POS-030) form.
+You will be signing under penalty of perjury that you mailed the documents on the date and location the Proof of Service says.

 Samples